dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 technology gets adopted and deployed.

-# Integration of new data planes into the 5G framework
+# Integration of ID-LOC into the 5G framework

-## Integration with existing mobility management

-### SRv6

-As discussed in Section 5.3.1, SRv6 can be used as GTP replacement with minor modifications to the existing control plane.
-In this mode, SRv6 conveys the TEID and other relevant information into the SRv6 SIDs.

-## ID/Loc split-based

-### ID/Loc split overview
+## ID/Loc split overview

 An ID-LOC network architecture is able to decouple the identity of endpoints (ID) from their location in the network (LOC).
 Common ID-LOC architectures are based on two main